hyperledger/indy-hipe/0000-template.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-# Guide-level explanation
+# Tutorial
-[guide-level-explanation]: #guide-level-explanation
+[tutorial]: #tutorial

-Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
-That generally means:
+Explain the proposal as if it were already implemented and you were teaching it to another Indy contributor or Indy consumer.
+That generally
+means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Indy programmers should *think* about the feature, and how it should impact the way they use Rust.
-It should explain the impact as concretely as possible.
+- Explaining how Indy contributors and/or consumers should *think* about the feature, and how it should impact the way they use the ecosystem.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.

-For implementation-oriented RFCs (e.g. for consensus internals), this section should focus on how core contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+Some RFCs may be more aimed at contributors (e.g. for consensus internals);
+others may be more aimed at consumers.

-# Reference-level explanation
+# Reference
-[reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:
+[reference]: #reference

+Provide guidance for implementers, procedures to inform testing, interface definitions, formal function prototypes, error codes, diagrams, and other technical details that might be looked up.
+Strive to guarantee that:

-- Its interaction with other features is clear.
+- Interactions with other features are clear.
-- It is reasonably clear how the feature would be implemented.
+- Implementation trajectory is well defined.
 - Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 # Drawbacks
 [drawbacks]: #drawbacks